Shilpa Manjunath

 Shilpa Manjunath is an Indian actress who has predominantly worked in the South Indian film industry, mainly in Tamil and Kannada films.
 She made her acting debut in Kaali (2018) opposite Vijay Antony, and had her breakthrough in the Tamil film Ispade Rajavum Idhaya Raniyum (2019) opposite Harish Kalyan.

 Career

-Shilpa Manjunath made her acting debut in Kannada film industry with Mungaru Male 2, Malayalam film industry with Rosapoo and Tamil film debut with Vijay Antony’s Kaali.
+Having made her debut in Kannada with Mungaru Male 2 (2016), Shilpa was introduced in Tamil with Vijay Antony's Yaman (2017) and went on to collaborate with him again in 2018's Kaali.
+Her Tamil credits include Ispade Rajavum Idhaya Raniyum (2019), Web (2023) and Singappenney (2024).